strudi/Flexslider-prettyphoto-as-custom-field-wordpress-plugin/README.md

-Fexslider--prettyphoto-as-custom-field-wordpress-plugin
+Fexslider /prettyphoto as custom field wordpress plugin
 =======================================================

-Fexslider /prettyphoto as custom field wordpress plugin
+its comming